 The Chancellor of Germany has been one of the most powerful humans on the planet continuously for over a decade.
 She has been in politics most her life and yet when you hear her speak, you realise immediately, she’s much more than a politician.

 Instead of talking about her political party and her achievements, she talks about people, unity and working together with the countries.
 She is extremely self-aware and when she speaks, the entire room really pays attention to her.
 Her speech really reflects her stand on the very basics of democracy.
 Why she stands-out as counter-intuitive is because she herself has had the disadvantage of living under a dictatorship.
 She has been very open about the history of Germany and does not hold back from recognising her mistakes.
 But what’s more, she knows how to use these drawbacks to her advantages.
-She manages to use words flip any situation to her advantage
+She manages to use words that flips any situation to her advantage

 Key takeaway: Calm, collected and amazingly charming who can use words to take advantage of any conversation.